Part 1·1.1·15 min read

 CytoskeletonStructural support and transportLoad-bearing infrastructure / internal network

 The nucleus deserves special attention.
-It contains the organism's entire genome — the complete source code — but it doesn't expose DNA directly.
-Instead, it produces RNA (a working copy) that gets shipped out of the nucleus to the ribosomes.
+It contains the organism's entire — the complete source code — but it doesn't expose directly.
+Instead, it produces (a working copy) that gets shipped out of the nucleus to the ribosomes.
 This is exactly like a version-controlled repository: you don't let production servers write directly to the main branch.
-You create a build artifact (RNA) and deploy that.
+You create a build artifact () and deploy that.

 { }The Nucleus as a Version-Controlled Repository

-The nucleus is like a private Git repository.
-DNA is the source code — it never leaves the repo directly.
-When a gene needs to be "run," the cell creates an RNA copy (a read-only checkout), ships it to the cytoplasm, and the ribosomes execute it there.
+The nucleus is like a private Git repository. is the source code — it never leaves the repo directly.
+When a needs to be "run," the creates an copy (a -only checkout), ships it to the cytoplasm, and the ribosomes execute it there.

-This separation protects the source code from being damaged during execution.
-Mutations in the copy (RNA) don't affect the master branch (DNA).
-The nucleus controls what gets transcribed and when — just like a CI/CD system decides what gets built and deployed.
+This separation protects the source code from being damaged during execution. in the copy () don't affect the master branch ().
+The nucleus controls what gets and when — just like a CI/CD system decides what gets built and deployed.

 The Cell as an Open System

-A key insight: cells are open systems, not closed ones.
+A key insight: are open systems, not closed ones.
 They constantly exchange matter and energy with their environment.
-A cell that stops taking in energy is a dead cell.
+A that stops taking in energy is a dead .
 Entropy always wins unless you're continuously spending energy to fight it.

 • Importing nutrients from outside